Google Portrait ft. Joakim

-Soundtracks commissioned for The Calder Foundation’s new website www.calder.org
+For Calder Foundation’s website www.calder.org

 Vertical Foliage Orchestra (Alejandro Antelo-Suarez, Anthony Kingsley [Tween], Aaron Moore [Volcano the Bear, Invisible Sports], and Gryphon Rue [El Tryptophan]) is an electro-acoustic group, employing percussive scrap materials borrowed from the studio of artist Alexander Calder (1898-1976).
 In performance, seven-year-old Antelo-Suarez intones a lyric sheet made up of Calder’s historical texts and interviews.
 Kingsley samples and transfigures Antelo-Suarez’s voice and the ambient and percussive sounds produced by Moore and Rue.